• [email protected]

 Into the thick of it

 By Reena Ramos, ACRES Outreach Manager Each step into the bog meant a full commitment for leg muscles.
 It was like walking through brownie batter.
-Pausing to look up could mean a face full of sphagnum moss for those who didn’t watch their footing.
-I scanned the landscape of dark water with its clumps of ...
+Pausing to look up could ...

 • 09/13/2022